 Otherwise, it’s usually the knob or handle that plays up modern, farmhouse, transitional, or traditional style.
-While knurling and fluting provide visual interest, they also enhances the feel, grip, and functionality, reveals Will Zhang, Emtek’s director of design and product innovation.
+While knurling and fluting provide visual interest, they also enhance the feel, grip, and functionality, reveals Will Zhang, Emtek’s director of design and product innovation.

 Like hardware inside the home, your choice of finish for a door lock is pretty much the same—think: glossy or matte metallics like satin brass or brushed steel, as well as that contemporary classic, enamel-coated flat black.
-And while you can try to match the architectural style of your home’s exterior, or try to choose something that plays well with the color or material of your front door, it’s all really personal preference.
-“If the panels on the door are the ‘clothing’ it’s wearing, then the door hardware is the accessory and you want everything to match in look and feel,” advises Otten-Chen.
+And while you can try to match the architectural style of your home’s exterior, or try to choose something that plays well with the color or material of your front door, it all really comes down to personal preference.
+“If the panels on the door are the ‘clothing’ it’s wearing, then the door hardware is the accessory, and you want everything to match in look and feel,” advises Otten-Chen.
 “Oftentimes I see architects pick door hardware based on everything that is happening in the house, the molding style, and the other finishes used.”

 Keyed vs. Keyless